Toggle Menu

 Lawrence: Really?
 I always thought it was chicken.
 I think I’d rather be a chicken than a cock, ya know?

-Alright, I need a cigarette.
+Ah, God, I need a cigarette.
 You got those?
-Huh, a brand that doesn’t taste like devastating sadness, or contain the essence of someone’s great-grandma?
+Huh?
+A brand that doesn’t taste like devastating sadness, or contain the essence of someone’s great-grandma?

 Mechanic: Here, have one of mine.